michaelchen-lab/JustLogic/README.md

-# JustLogic: A benchmark for natural language deductive reasoning
+# JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models

 Contains all code and prompts to reproduce the dataset, evaluations, and statistics in the paper.